Traveling to St. Petersburg

 TPA has a modern on-site rental car center that can be easily and quickly accessed via a short light-rail tram ride from the terminal, with all major rental car companies available.
 Some cheaper rental car options are available off-site with courtesy shuttle buses.
 Just be careful of the extra time required to add that off-site transit into your schedule, especially if you’re trying to make an early evening flight out of TPA following an afternoon Rays game.

-Depending on the time of day, expect to pay $30-$40 pre-tip for a rideshare from TPA to St. Petersburg.
-Yellow Taxi charges a flat rate of $62 pre-tip to downtown St. Petersburg, so that’s a good number to keep in your head in case you encounter surge pricing from the rideshare services.
+Depending on the time of day, expect to pay $40-$50 pre-tip for a rideshare from TPA to downtown.
+Yellow Taxi charges a flat rate of $35 pre-tip to downtown Tampa, so that’s a good number to keep in your head when deciding between modes of transit.
+Check the apps when you’re ready, but if they cost much more than $35, head to the taxi stand.

 Trains and Buses

-Unless you are nostalgic for the transportation days of your great grandparents and want to enjoy taking a week to get somewhere that a plane will get you in two hours, trains and buses are only options for getting to St. Petersburg if you’re doing that Miami Marlins-Tampa Bay Rays doubleheader.
-And even then, these are options only for the true adventurers.
-(A complicating issue here is that you have to go from South Florida to Tampa, and then from Tampa to St. Pete.
-If you were ending your trip in Tampa, for a Bucs or Lightning game, it might be a little more feasible).
+Unless you want to enjoy taking a week to get somewhere that a plane will get you in two hours, trains and buses are only options for getting to Tampa if you’re doing that Miami Marlins-Tampa Bay Rays doubleheader, or perhaps if you’re coming from Orlando.

-But if you insist, Amtrak will take about 5.5 hours from Miami to Tampa, allowing you plenty of time to catch up on work for a fare of about $30.
-The train station is in an area of downtown Tampa that we don’t believe is as safe as other areas, so you won’t want to linger there.
-Rideshares from the train station to Tropicana Field will be between $30-$40, depending on the time of the day, while a taxi will cost you twice that ($60-$80).
+But if you insist, Amtrak will take about 5.5 hours from Miami to Tampa.
+The train station is in an area of downtown Tampa that we don’t consider as safe as other areas, so you won’t want to linger there.
+Rideshares from the train station to downtown or Steinbrenner Field will cost $10-$20.
 Alamo has a rental car counter at the train station, so that’s an alternative you can consider.

-Red Coach will cost you $25 and take you more than 5 hours but will drop you off at the University of South Florida, which is about as far from Tropicana Field as one can get and still be in the Tampa Bay metro area.
-Flix Bus and Greyhound will cost you about the same, take about an hour longer, but will drop you at the Tampa Bus Station, which, while closer than USF, still isn’t anywhere near Tropicana Field.
+Red Coach (bus) will cost you around $25, will take you more than 5 hours, and will drop you off at the University of South Florida, about 10 miles north of downtown.
+Which means your rideshare to your hotel will likely cost more than what you paid for your bus ticket.
+Flix Bus and Greyhound, however, will cost you about the same, take about an hour longer, but will drop you at the much closer Tampa Bus Station, where you’ll find rideshare costs to your hotel will be much cheaper than from USF.

 Our advice: Consider trains and buses only as last resorts.
 If even then.

 Everyone loves a good road trip, no?
-If you’re looking to do that Miami Marlins-Tampa Bay Rays doubleheader, or even the Miami Marlins-Tampa Bay Rays-Atlanta Braves tripleheader, a car might be a good option.
-LoanDepot Park to Tropicana Field is about a 4-hour drive, and Truist Park to Tropicana Field is about a 7-hour drive, both on 1-75 to 1-275, which dumps you right near the Trop.
+If you’re looking to do that Miami Marlins-Tampa Bay Rays doubleheader, or even the Miami Marlins-Tampa Bay Rays-Atlanta Braves tripleheader, a car would be a good option.
+LoanDepot Park to Steinbrenner Field is about a 4-hour drive (without traffic), and Truist Park to Steinbrenner Field is about a 7-hour drive on I-75/I-275, which dumps you right near the ballpark or downtown.

-If you’re trying to make the Orlando theme parks a part of your trip, you can probably make it from Disney to the Trop in about 2 hours, but during rush hour and theme park opening and closing times, I-4 becomes a parking lot and you’ll need to add an hour at least to that drive.
+If you’re trying to make the Orlando theme parks a part of your trip, you can probably make it from Disney to Tampa in about 90 minutes, but during rush hour and theme park opening and closing times, I-4 becomes a parking lot, and you’ll need to add at least another 30-45 minutes to that drive.

 Our advice: Florida is a BIG state.
-Fun fact—you can almost drive from Pensacola to Cincinnati faster than you can drive from Pensacola to Miami.
-There aren’t many scenarios where driving to St. Petersburg makes sense.
+Fun fact – you can almost drive from Pensacola to Cincinnati faster than from Pensacola to Miami.
+There aren’t many scenarios where driving to Tampa makes sense.

 Bottom Line